 There are a variety of reasons why online shoppers abandon their carts- Some never have intentions of buying; they just want to keep track of the item, or

-check out process is laborious, or payment doesn’t seem secure.
+the check-out process is laborious, or payment doesn’t seem secure.
 It could also be because they changed their mind.
 However, the right tactics can mitigate these issues.

 No conversions rate is a common occurrence, and you should consider the right strategy to reduce its rate for every campaign.